 - Flexibility of learning: Learners can access training from any place at any time.

 - Accessibility on multiple platforms: Learners can study materials on any computer and even on their mobile phones.

 - Effective learning and retention: Training programs can easily be customized and tailored to a specific trainee, which makes them learner-centric and ensures better understanding and engagement.

 What is the main objective of computer-based training?

 As with any kind of training, regardless of the training methods it uses, CBT is aimed at helping learners gain necessary knowledge and skills.
-However, unlike traditional training, it allows you to do this using computer technologies.
+However, unlike traditional training, it allows you to launch a training program using computer technologies.

-Computer-based training is a current trend and it’s unlikely to ever go away.
-Please let us know which computer-based tools and software you like the most and the ways you use them for corporate training in the comment section below.
+Please let us know which computer-based tools and software you like the most and the ways you use them for corporate training programs in the comment section below.